 What goes up must come down.
 Make sure you are not going to fall on anything.
 When (if) you fall try to roll rather than tense your body.
 You can try inversions in the corner of a room so that you have support on both sides of you or try them with a friend.

-Take a look at some of our great videos taking you through inversions from beginner to advanced:
+Take a look at some of our tutorials and classes, taking you through inversions from beginner to advanced:

 - Handstand how-to with Tashi Dawa